-The stylish C4 Cactus introduces a new concept to the world of motoring – Airbumps.
-Practical, funky and stylish this car is spacious and packed with technology yet still carries a tempting asking price.
+The stylish C4 Cactus introduced a new concept to the world of motoring – Airbumps.
+Practical, funky and stylish this car is spacious and packed with techno treats yet still carries a tempting asking price.
+And the recent facelift saw the emphasis switch towards comfort with some world class technology.

 The goodAirbumps, economy and modern design